icambron/isaaccambron.com/source/blog/2012-08-27-introducing-timestack.markdown

  * [MIT Simile's timeline](http://simile-widgets.org/timeline/)
  * [Timeline.js](http://timeline.verite.co/)

-After trying out Timeline (it is pretty), I decided it was too big and heavyweight-- it's a timeline, not an application framework.
+After trying out Timeline (it is pretty), I decided it was too big and heavyweight--- it's a timeline, not an application framework.
 It doesn't need themes or its own script loader.
 Importantly, it also didn't really do what I wanted, partially because it imposes some constraints I don't like, and partially because it just isn't meant for my use case.
 Simile is similar, but unmaintained and worse looking.
 I wanted something really simple:

  1. It should turn some list items into timeline bars.
 No-JS fallback FTW.
  2. It should create an interval key (the times at the bottom).